CDFmmgr9fLkRH453kRC33TrEp/matching-engine/readme.md

 ## Enforcing Credit Limits
 Going short is not allowed (i.e. in order to place sell order, you must actually have adequate supply of the asset).

+Instead of allowing for shorts, we can introduce "inversed" assets of each type to allow for negative exposure, also maybe nice opportunity for people to try an arbitrage strategy.

 Going into debt is not allowed (i.e. in order to place a buy order, the total value of all your buy orders across assets must be leq to your current money supply)

 ## Account Management